Robert Duvall: Mid-career: 1970–1989

 Duvall became an important presence in American films beginning in the 1970s.
-He drew a considerable amount of attention in 1970 for his portrayal of the malevolent Major Frank Burns in the film MASH and for his portrayal of the title role in THX 1138 in 1971 where he plays a fugitive trying to escape a society controlled by robots.
+He drew a considerable amount of attention in 1970 for his portrayal of the malevolent Major Frank Burns in the film M*A*S*H and for his portrayal of the title role in THX 1138 in 1971 where he plays a fugitive trying to escape a society controlled by robots.
 His first major critical success came portraying Tom Hagen in The Godfather (1972) and The Godfather Part II (1974), the 1972 film earning him an Academy Award nomination for Best Supporting Actor.
 Also in 1974, Duvall played a corporate director (uncredited) in Francis Ford Coppola's thriller The Conversation.
-In 1976, Duvall played supporting roles in The Eagle Has Landed, and as Dr. Watson in The Seven-Per-Cent Solution with Nicol Williamson, Alan Arkin, Vanessa Redgrave and Laurence Olivier.
+In 1976, Duvall played supporting roles in The Eagle Has Landed and as Dr. Watson in The Seven-Per-Cent Solution with Nicol Williamson, Alan Arkin, Vanessa Redgrave, and Laurence Olivier.

 By the mid-1970s Duvall was a top character actor; People described him as "Hollywood's No. 1 No. 2 lead".
-Duvall received another Oscar nomination for Best Supporting Actor and won both a BAFTA Award and Golden Globe Award for his role as Lt.
-Colonel Kilgore in Apocalypse Now (1979).
+Duvall received another Oscar nomination for Best Supporting Actor and won both a BAFTA Award and Golden Globe Award for his role as Lieutenant Colonel Kilgore in Apocalypse Now (1979).
 His line "I love the smell of napalm in the morning" from Apocalypse Now is regarded as iconic in cinema history.
 The full text is:

 You smell that?
 Do you smell that?
 Napalm, son.
 Nothing else in the world smells like that.
 I love the smell of napalm in the morning.
 You know, one time we had a hill bombed, for twelve hours.
 When it was all over I walked up.
 We didn't find one of 'em, not one stinkin' dink body.
 But the smell!
 You know – that gasoline smell... the whole hill!
 Smelled like... victory.
 (Pause) Some day this war is going to end...

-Duvall received a BAFTA Award nomination for his portrayal of television executive Frank Hackett in the critically acclaimed film Network (1976) and garnered an Oscar nomination for Best Actor in a Leading Role in The Great Santini (1979) as the hard-boiled Marine Lt.
-Col. "Bull" Meechum.
+Duvall received a BAFTA Award nomination for his portrayal of television executive Frank Hackett in the critically acclaimed film Network (1976) and garnered an Oscar nomination for Best Actor in a Leading Role in The Great Santini (1979) as the hard-boiled Marine Lieutenant Colonel "Bull" Meechum.
 The latter role was based on a Marine aviator, Colonel Donald Conroy, the father of the book's author Pat Conroy.
 He also co-starred with Laurence Olivier and Tommy Lee Jones in The Betsy (1978) and portrayed United States President Dwight D. Eisenhower in the television miniseries Ike (1979).

-Francis Ford Coppola praised Duvall as "one of the four or five best actors in the world".
+Coppola praised Duvall as "one of the four or five best actors in the world".
 Wanting top billing in films, in 1977 Duvall returned to Broadway to appear as Walter Cole in David Mamet's American Buffalo, stating "I hope this will get me better film roles".
 He received a Drama Desk Award nomination for Outstanding Actor in a Play.